Yannyezixin/Haskell_note/README.md

-#My Heskell Note
+#My Haskell Note
 - - -

-I’m learning Heskell.
+I’m learning Haskell.

 What good suggests or else you want to tell me ?
 Please @ me !